-The Ink Cash has a 12-month 0% intro APR for both purchases and balance transfers, so the SimplyCash Plus offers a slightly longer intro APR, but only for purchases.
-After the 12-month period with the Ink Cash, you’ll get a regular rate of 15.49%–21.49% Variable.
+The Ink Cash offers 0% Intro APR on Purchases introductory APR for 12 months on purchases, so the SimplyCash Plus offers a slightly longer intro APR.
+After the intro period with the Ink Cash, you’ll get a regular rate of 15.49% - 21.49% Variable.

 When it comes to the extra benefits, these cards might be about equal.
 The Ink Cash comes at the Visa Signature Business level, which comes with some valuable perks for shopping and traveling.
 And the SimplyCash Plus has the Amex OPEN business benefits, along with others like Amex Offers.
 They both have a basic set of shopping and travel protections.

 Which of these cards would be better for you?
 Since the 5% categories are similar, you might need to choose based on the other categories.
 Would you like to pick your own 3% category with the SimplyCash?
 Or would you rather get 2% back in those two categories with the Ink Plus?